 The ASSP is administered by Arizona State Parks and public land managers throughout Arizona, including the 56 RMO, and is supported by the Arizona State Parks Foundation.
 The 56 RMO cultural resource manager serves as the Agency Coordinator for ASSP activities.
-This role identifies and prioritizes sites to be monitored and prepares handbooks to be used for this purpose by Site Stewards.
+This role identifies and prioritizes sites to Barry M. Goldwater Range Page 171 of 241 be monitored and prepares handbooks to be used for this purpose by Site Stewards.
 A volunteer Regional Coordinator monitors the activities of Site Stewards working at BMGR East.